 Being governor "is the best job in politics,” he told the Star years out of office.
 “It's exciting, it's fun ... and I loved every minute of it.”

 While governor, he served on the National Governors Association Committee on Agriculture and Committee on Human Resources.

 In 1977, Gov. Teasdale became part of the Academy of Missouri Squires, an organization established in 1960 by Gov. James T. Blair Jr. to honor outstanding accomplishments by Missourians.
 The academy has a ceiling of 100 members.
 He received the Outstanding Man of the Year Award in 1969 from the Kansas City Junior Chamber of Commerce and was named a lifetime member of the Kansas City Bar Association in 1977; the only other honoree at the time was Harry S Truman.

 After being defeated in his rematch with Bond in 1980, he returned to Kansas City and went into private practice.

 He was preceded in death by his parents, William B. Teasdale and Ada Maurine Teasdale, and a sister, Maureen Galey.

 Gov. Teasdale is survived by his wife, the former Theresa Ferkenhoff, and their three sons, Bill (Colleen Teasdale, John Teasdale and Kevin (Kristin), all of Kansas City, and five grandchildren.
 Other survivors include two sisters, Sr. Bernadette Marie Teasdale, SCL, Denver, Colo., and Ginny (Bill) Keenan, Franktown, Colo.

 Services are pending.

-Memorials may be made to Saint Thomas More Parish in Kansas City, or Concetion Abbey in Conception, Mo.
+Memorials may be made to Saint Thomas More Parish in Kansas City, or Conception Abbey in Conception, Mo.